McDonnell Douglas F/A-18 Hornet: Switzerland

-The Swiss Air Force purchased 26 C models and eight D models.
-Aircraft were delivered from January 1996 to December 1999.
+The Swiss Air Force purchased 26 C models and eight D models, they were delivered from January 1996 to December 1999.
 Three D models and one C model had been lost in crashes as of 2016.
 On 14 October 2015, an F/A-18D crashed in France during training with two Swiss Air Force Northrop F-5s in the Swiss/French training area EURAC25; the pilot ejected safely.

-In late 2007, Switzerland requested to be included in the F/A-18C/D Upgrade 25 Program, to extend the useful life of its F/A-18C/Ds.
-The program includes significant upgrades to the avionics and mission computer, 12 ATFLIR surveillance and targeting pods, and 44 sets of AN/ALR-67v3 ECM equipment.
+During late 2007, Switzerland requested to be included in the F/A-18C/D Upgrade 25 Program, to extend the useful life of its F/A-18C/Ds.
+The program includes significant upgrades to the avionics and mission computer, 12 ATFLIR surveillance and targeting pods, and 44 sets of Raytheon AN/ALR-67(V)3 Advanced Special Receiver ECM equipment.
 In October 2008, the Swiss Hornet fleet reached the 50,000 flight hour milestone.

 The Swiss Air Force has also taken delivery of two F/A-18C full-scale mock-ups for use as ground crew interactive training simulators.
 Locally built by Hugo Wolf AG, they are externally accurate copies and have been registered as Boeing F/A-18C (Hugo Wolf) aircraft with tail numbers X-5098 and X-5099.
 These include a complex equipment fit, including many original cockpit components and instruments, allowing the simulation of fires, fuel leaks, nosewheel collapse and other emergency scenarios.
 X-5098 is permanently stationed at Payerne Air Base while X-5099, the first one built, is moved between air bases according to training demands.

-Air USA

-Air USA, a provider of training services to various U.S. government agencies, has signed a deal to acquire Australia's remaining F/A-18A/B Hornets, after 25 of these were sold to Canada.
-Air USA is slated to receive 46 Hornets, with 36 in flyable condition and is planning to restore the remaining 10 to airworthiness as well.
-The Hornets will be used as testers and aggressor jets to train pilots.

 Potential operators

+In June 2023, the Financial Review reported that Australia, the United States and Ukraine were negotiating the supply of 41 Australian F/A-18 Hornet fighter jets to the Ukrainian Air Force.
+A further update was issued in December 2023, that the U.S. have continued talks with the Australian government and have begun exploring the option of providing aging jets and parts from the Finnish Air Force.

+During December 2023 Ukraine asked the US, according to documents viewed by Reuters, for F/A-18 Hornets.
+The Ukrainian ambassador to Australia is expected to again request surplus Hornets.
+A report found that 14 of the 41 airframes were airworthy and another two years flying could be "squeezed" from them.

+As of July 2024, Malaysia intends to acquire Kuwaiti legacy F/A-18s as the Kuwaiti Air Force replaces their Hornets with newer Super Hornets and Eurofighter Typhoons.
+The United States has granted clearance for Kuwaiti F/A-18s to be exported to Malaysia in June 2025.
+The Royal Malaysian Air Force is set to receive around 30 F/A-18s, consisted of the F/A-18C and F/A-18D variants.